standard-things/esm/WHY_NEST_IMPORTS.md

-The one good thing about this transform is that it uses normal variables for `a`, `b`, and `c`, so the debugging experience is somewhat better than the other transforms, as long as you have souce maps enabled.
+The one good thing about this transform is that it uses normal variables for `a`, `b`, and `c`, so the debugging experience is somewhat better than the other transforms, as long as you have source maps enabled.

 **tl;dr** All three transform fail to support nested `import` statements for different reasons, but none of those reasons are really